dbojado/numpy-pandas-visualization-exercises/README.md

+Python Libraries Practice
-#This repo will cover data science libraries for python
+This repo will cover python libraries (numpy, pandas, and matplotlib)